Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- At home, as 11-point favorites or more, the Buccaneers are unbeaten ATS (4-0).
+- This year, as 10.5-point favorites or more at home, the Buccaneers are 4-0 ATS.

-- This season, Tampa Bay has hit the over in four of six games at home.

-- This season away from home, New Orleans is 4-3 against the spread and 4-3 overall.
+- New Orleans is 4-3 against the spread, and 4-3 overall, in away games.

-- In seven road games this season, New Orleans has gone over the total three times.
+- In three of seven away games this year, New Orleans has hit the over.

 Powered by Data Skrive.